Bosko the Doughboy

-Bosko the Doughboy is the fourteenth title in the Looney Tunes series featuring Bosko.
+Bosko the Doughboy is a 1931 American animated comedy short film.
+It is the fourteenth film in the Looney Tunes series featuring Bosko.
 It was released as early as October 10, 1931.
 (Note: Archived from an October 11 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.
 It likely premiered on October 3, since the next cartoon (Bosko's Soda Fountain) would've premiered on October 10.)
 It was directed by Hugh Harman, and the film score was composed by Frank Marsales.